-Having the best pens can really make a difference to your life is an artist.
-But how can you decide on what's the best pen for you?
-It's a difficult one, because pens are used for so many different things.
-So in this post, we've gathered the opinions of artists, designers and other creatives to find out which pens should be in your desk drawer.
+Using the very best pens can totally transform your work as an artist.
+But deciding on which pen is for you can be tricky because pens are used for so many different things.
+We've put together the opinions of artists, designers and other creatives to help you discover which pens should grace your desk.

-Read on and you'll find out which are the best drawing pens, of course, but we've also got the also the best pens for writing, the best pen for sketching, the best calligraphy pens and so on.
-In short, whatever you need a pen for, you'll find the right one for you in this list.
-If you're sorting out your full pencil case, take a look at our guide to the best pencils, too.
-And once you're armed with the right equipment, don't miss our how to draw tutorials.
+Keep reading to find out which are the best drawing pens, but we've also listed the best pens for writing, the best pen for sketching, the best calligraphy pens, and so on.
+Basically, whatever you need a pen for, you're sure to find the perfect one for you in this list.

 Picking the best pen for drawing was a close-run competition, but ultimately we had to opt for the Copic 1.0 mm Multiliner, which is a truly premium quality pen in all respects.
 The ink is densely pigmented, holds well on paper, and creates crisp, clean lines.
 Copic sells its Multiliners in a range of thicknesses, so you can pick the option that suits your artistic style best.
 Artists report they're comfortable to use, and not scratchy – even in the finer sizes.
 Finally, the range is good value for money, and refillable.